jeffrey6557/CS205-Parallel-Computing-Project/README.md

 Specifically, the inputs are price and volume information at or before minute t for all stocks except stock j.
 Technical indicators of price series includes:

- 1. Intra-interval proportions (IIP)
+ 1. Exponential Moving Averages (EMA) and Moving Averages (MA)
- 2. Exponential Moving Averages (EMA)
+ 2. Past k-period log returns
  3. Price Trend indicators (AD, Adv, ADR)
- 4. Others (see Appendix)
+ 4. Price and returns volatility over k periods

-The output is the predicted price at minute t+1 for stock j.
+ 5. Momentum: Change in price in k periods

-We normalize all the input and output variables:
+ 6. Disparity: last available price over MA

-1. For stock price, use returns = percentage change
+ 7. PSY: fraction of upward movement in the past k-period

-2. For other values, use min-max scaling: RN = (R-R_min) / (R_max – R_min) where R is the value of an input
+The output is the predicted return at minute t+1 for stock j.
+We normalize all the input and output variables using z-score and unit norm per feature:

 ## Methodology and Parallelisation